*Individual results may vary

 How Much Weight Do You Lose With This Procedure?

-If we told you that you will not lose weight from a mommy makeover, would you still want to have this series of procedures?
-Because we consult with women about this procedure on a routine basis, we’re going to guess the answer leans toward yes.
 The purpose of a mommy makeover is not to achieve a number on a scale.
-The purpose is to achieve contours that look and feel natural across multiple areas of the body.
-Liposuction can result in a subtle drop in weight but, if you have a goal in mind before plastic surgery, it is beneficial to reach it before you schedule your procedure.
-We cannot guarantee a particular weight but we can confidently say that mommy makeover patients tend to feel incredibly happy with their cosmetic outcomes.
+It is to achieve contours that look and feel natural across multiple areas of the body.
+Liposuction can result in a subtle drop in weight, but if you have a goal in mind before plastic surgery, it is beneficial to reach it before you schedule your procedure.

 Safety And “Mommy Makeovers”